-Before you can plan your project, you have to have the right tools to collect the data you need in order to formulate a strategy—and project management Excel templates are a great place to start.
+Before you can plan your project, you need the right tools to collect the necessary data to formulate a strategy—and project management Excel templates are a great place to start.

-A Gantt chart is a visual tool that helps you see at-a-glance the scheduling of tasks and their dependencies over the project timeline.
-That makes it a great project planner template.
+A Gantt chart is a visual tool that helps you see at a glance the scheduling of tasks and their dependencies over the project timeline.
+That makes it an ideal project planner template.

-But to quickly make a Gantt chart from your task lists, download this free Gantt chart Excel template for an easy way to create a project schedule.
-Just add tasks and deadlines to this Excel spreadsheet and visualize how long your project will take.
+But to quickly make a Gantt chart from your task lists, download this free Gantt chart Excel template, also known as a project timeline template, for an easy way to create a project schedule.
+Simply add tasks and deadlines to this Excel spreadsheet and visualize how long your project will take.

 The need for a project status report is obvious.
-If you don’t have good intel on what is happening in the project, then you are managing blind.
+If you don’t have good intel on what’s happening in the project, then you’re managing blindly.
 You have no idea if you’re on track or if resources are being blocked.

 With this free Excel project status report template, you have a tool to greatly improve your project communications, both with stakeholders when you’re delivering a presentation, but also with team members.

 It’s up to you to decide on the frequency of the reports.
 But with a project status report template, a lot of the busy work that can pull you away from a project is already done, giving you greater access to the information you need.

 A project is initiated to complete the realization of a goal.
 But achieving that objective requires a strategy and the steps to implement that strategy successfully.
 In short, projects require an action plan.

 Projects are pragmatic and the action plan is a framework to collect your thoughts about executing the project plan in an effective and efficient way.
 With our free action plan template, you can fill in the blanks to ensure that you’ve covered all bases and make your project start on the right foot.
 It’s a great companion template to an overall project plan and project charter.